-The COVID-19 pandemic has altered how we work today, and it will possibly have lasting effects into how businesses operate for years to come.
+The COVID-19 pandemic has altered how we work today, and it will possibly have lasting effects on how businesses operate for years to come.

 Though many employees worked remotely for the first time this year, remote work had already represented a large and growing share of our labor force.
 According to a US Census data analysis, 4.7 million employees, or 3.4% of our labor force, had been working remotely pre-COVID.